bassetassen/bassetassen.github.com/_posts/2017-10-19-building-csharp7-with-teamcity.md

 ---
 {% include JB/setup %}

 We have started using some new language features from C# 7 lately and then some builds on Team City started failing.
 Luckily I remembered my post from the time we started using C# 6 features.
-You can find that post here: {{ site.baseurl }}{% post_url 2015-08-13-building-csharp6-with-teamcity %}
+You can find that post here: [C#6 post]({{ site.baseurl }}{% link _post/2015-08-13-building-csharp6-with-teamcity.md %})

 ```
 error CS1003: Syntax error, ',' expected